lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ## Specification

-### Overview
+### Glossary

-GateSeal V2 will retain the one-time activation logic but allow:
-- Contract Lifetime: between 6 and 24 months (set at deployment);
-- Total Lifetime: up to 5 years (fixed);
-- Prolongation count: min 0; max = `Total Lifetime / Contract Lifetime - 1` (calculated at deployment);
-- Prolongation window:
-  - opens 2 months before the contract’s expiry (fixed);
-  - remains active for 1–2 weeks (set at deployment);
-- Pause duration up from 14 to 21 days (fixed).
+- **Prolongation Window** - the active window during which the committee can prolong the contract.
+- **Prolongation Period** — the extra time added to the contract with each prolongation.
+- **Initial Lifetime** — the time from deployment until the first expiration time.
+- **Prolongation Count** — the maximum number of allowed prolongations.
+- **DAO Ops Reserve** — a 60-day buffer for DAO Ops to deploy a new GateSeal before the current one expires.

 ### Rationale

 The main tradeoff considered was between maintaining operational safety and reducing coordination overhead.
 Adding a prolongation mechanism shifts execution of the validity renewal from the DAO to the emergency committee, enforcing drills through real multisig action.
 The calculated maximum number of prolongations and enforcing liveness checks maintains a balance between flexibility and rigorness.
-Vyper 0.4.1 brings substantial improvements in security, gas efficiency, and maintainability by fixing known compiler issues (e.g. [GHSA-w9g2-3w7p-72g9 advisory](https://github.com/advisories/GHSA-w9g2-3w7p-72g9)), adding full support for the EVM Cancun hard fork, and refining gas-cost optimizations.
-For the full changelog, refer to the [official release notes](https://docs.vyperlang.org/en/stable/release-notes.html#v0-4-1-tokara-habu).
+Vyper 0.4.2 brings substantial improvements in security, gas efficiency, and maintainability by fixing known compiler issues (e.g. [GHSA-w9g2-3w7p-72g9 advisory](https://github.com/advisories/GHSA-w9g2-3w7p-72g9)), adding full support for the EVM Cancun hard fork, and refining gas-cost optimizations.
+For the full changelog, refer to the [official release notes](https://docs.vyperlang.org/en/stable/release-notes.html#v0-4-2-lernaean-hydra).
 The model stays true to the one-time-use principle to ensure GateSeal remains a high-trust, high-scrutiny tool.

 ### Technical Specification

-- Contract will be written in Vyper 0.4.1.
+- Contract will be written in Vyper 0.4.2.
 - `prolongLifetime()` callable only by the committee when unused, unexpired, within the prolongation window, and with remaining prolongations.
-- Each call extends `expiry_timestamp` by the initial lifetime and decrements `prolongations_remaining`.
+- Each call prolongs the lifetime by the **Prolongation Period** and decrements remaining prolongations.
-- `seal()` pauses configured contracts for `SEAL_DURATION_SECONDS` and expires the GateSeal immediately.
+- `seal()` pauses configured contracts for **SEAL_DURATION_SECONDS** and expires the GateSeal immediately.
-- `MAX_SEAL_DURATION_SECONDS` equals 21 days.
+- **Prolongation Period** is set to **1 year**, ensuring that the committee needs to act only once per contract per year.
+- **Prolongation Window** is fixed at **14 days** — as this remains an emergency mechanism, the committee is expected to be available for two planned sessions per year.
+- **Initial Lifetime** is set at deployment and must not exceed `2 × Prolongation Period` (**2 years**), while also respecting a lower bound defined by `DAO Ops Reserve + Prolongation Window` (**74 days**), to guarantee a safe buffer before the first prolongation.
+- **Prolongation Count** is defined at deployment, enabling custom total lifetimes per contract within global constraints.
+- **Maximum Total Lifetime** — calculated as `Initial Lifetime + (Prolongation Period × Prolongation Count)` — must not exceed **5 years**; this is enforced at deployment time.
+- The ability to **set custom seal duration limits at deployment** is removed — prior limits (e.g., 4–14 days) are now obsolete.
+Deployment-time configuration is immutable and subject to deploy-time verification, which provides sufficient safeguards.
+- The ability to **choose which contracts are sealed at activation** is removed — each GateSeal now has a predefined scope.
 - Full compatibility with existing PausableUntil contracts (e.g., WithdrawalQueue, ValidatorExitBusOracle).

 ### Test Cases

-- Deployment reverts if any parameter exceeds its allowed limits (e.g., Total Lifetime > 5 years).
+- Deployment reverts if any parameter exceeds its allowed limits:
+  - **seal_duration** is zero
+  - **initial_lifetime** is too short or too long
+  - number of **sealables** is zero, too many, or contains duplicates
+  - calculated total lifetime exceeds the allowed 5-year cap

-- Triggering `seal()` pauses contracts and expires the GateSeal.
+- Triggering `seal()`:
+  - pauses all configured sealables
+  - emits a `Sealed` event with correct parameters
+  - causes the GateSeal to become expired

+- `prolongLifetime()`:
+  - succeeds only when called within the configured prolongation window
+  - extends the GateSeal's lifetime by **Prolongation Period**
+  - decrements the number of prolongations remaining
+  - emits a `Prolonged` event with updated values

+- `prolongLifetime()` reverts if:
-- `prolongLifetime()` called before expiry increases `expiry_timestamp` and reduces remaining prolongations.
+  - called before the prolongation window opens
+  - called after the window closes
-- `prolongLifetime()` reverts if the GateSeal is expired, already sealed, outside the window, or no prolongations remain.
+  - the GateSeal is already sealed (and thus expired)
+  - the GateSeal has no prolongations left
+  - called by a non-committee account

+- `seal()` and `prolongLifetime()` can only be called by the committee; all unauthorized calls revert
+- A second call to `prolongLifetime()` within the same window reverts, enforcing one action per window

 ## Security Considerations

 - GateSeal V2 must remain single-use.
 - Prolongation is only possible for unused and unexpired contracts, and must be performed within the prolongation window.
-- The calculated maximum number of prolongations ensures eventual expiry.
 - Signature-based prolongation actions double as committee drills.
 Only unused and unexpired contracts may be prolonged, and only within the prolongation window.

 ## Failure Modes

 - If the committee fails to prolong within the window or uses all prolongations, the GateSeal expires, requiring redeployment.
-- Misconfigured parameters could reduce accountability or shorten usability.
-- Extended pause duration still respects dual-governance emergency limits.
+However, the DAO Ops Reserve provides a safety buffer during which the DAO can deploy a replacement GateSeal to ensure continued protection.

 ## Copyright